Equality, Diversity and Inclusion at UCD during the Covid-19 Pandemic

 UCD’s Response to the Pandemic

 Within UCD, the University is offering regularly updated advice to staff and students through Covid-19 FAQS for staff and students.
 The Equality, Diversity and Inclusion unit is responding in a variety of ways to advance EDI during this challenging period (See Appendix 1 - EDI Initiatives).
 UCD Access and Lifelong Learning is supporting students directly and through advice and resources for both students and staff.
-UCD HR is supporting employees and managers with guidance and FAQs.
+UCD HR is supporting employees and managers with guidance and FAQsguidance and FAQs.
 Collectively, these pillars are working in tandem to ensure a joined up, comprehensive and inclusive approach to supporting students and colleagues during this challenging time.

 The work of those supporting students is relational and is based on forging and fostering relationships of trust with students.
 Equally students develop support networks with their peers and with staff to sustain and support them through their studies.
 The extension of remote teaching and learning has a particular impact on those who are new entrants and who have not developed connections with UCD staff.
 The current technologies have served staff well as an alternative to maintaining and continuing contact.
 It is important to assess how significant components of learning at a distance will affect incoming cohorts so that their needs can be identified and supported.
 The University’s strategy Rising to the Future commits to providing an inclusive educational experience in the context of our pioneering University for All initiative.
 This strategic systemic approach weaves inclusion into the fabric of the institution at all levels, thereby moving access, participation and success from the margins to the mainstream, where it is embedded, integrated, and understood as everyone’s business.